How to finance your studies

 Norway has a reputation for being expensive, but studying here may not be as expensive as you think!

-All international students admitted to degree studies or exchange programmes at the University of Oslo are guaranteed student housing at competitive prices.
+All international students admitted to degree studies or exchange programmes at the University of Oslo can apply for student housing through SiO Housing.
 The rooms are comfortable and the student villages are close to the main campus.
-For more information, see student housing.

 Budget and cost of living